Jeffrey Epstein's private 'Island of Sin' and sex dolls: 5 weird details to know

 Collector of prosthetic breasts, dolls and other oddities

-Epstein kept an assortment of peculiar items in his Manhattan mansion, including a life-like human doll dangling from a chandelier to a human-sized chessboard with scantily clad figurines modeled after his employees, according to New York Magazine.
+Epstein kept an assortment of peculiar items in his Manhattan mansion, from a life-like human doll dangling from a chandelier to a human-sized chessboard with scantily clad figurines modeled after his employees, according to New York Magazine.
 Other oddities include individually framed prosthetic eyeballs mounted along a hallway.

-He kept prosthetic breasts by a bathtub that he could play with while taking a bath, Jennifer Araoz, a woman who claims she was abused and raped by Epstein when she was just 15 years old, told NBC News in a recent interview.
+He kept prosthetic breasts by a bathtub that he could play with while bathing, Jennifer Araoz, a woman who claims she was abused and raped by Epstein when she was just 15 years old, told NBC News in a recent interview.
 She said there were also photos of naked women hanging in a massage room.

 Prison yard mural inside home